Crisp-determinization of weighted tree automata over strong bimonoids

-The situation changes drastically if one considers the class $\T$ of all weighted string automata (wsa), i.e., finite-state string automata in which each transition is weighted by some element of a semiring \cite{sch61} (cf. \cite[Ch.~VI.6]{eil74} and \cite{salsoi78,kuisal86,sak09,drokuivog09}).
-More precisely, there exists a wsa such that there is no equivalent deterministic wsa (see, e.g., \cite[Lm.~6.3]{borvog03} for a weighted tree automaton over a monadic alphabet with this property)\footnote{Weighted tree automata over monadic alphabets and weighted string automata are equivalent, cf., \cite[p.~324]{fulvog09}.}.
-On the other side, there are subclasses of $\T$ for which the determinization problem can be solved positively: the subclass of all wsa over locally finite semirings \cite[p.~293]{kirmae05}, the subclass of all trim unambiguous wsa over the tropical semiring having the twins property \cite[Thm.~12]{moh97}, and the subclass of all wsa over min-semirings having the twins property \cite[Thm.~5]{kirmae05}.
+The situation changes drastically if one considers the class $\T$ of all weighted string automata (wsa), \textit{i.e.}, finite-state string automata in which each transition is weighted by some element of a semiring \cite{sch61} (cf. \cite[Ch.~VI.6]{eil74} and \cite{salsoi78,kuisal86,sak09,drokuivog09}).
+More precisely, there exists a wsa such that there is no equivalent deterministic wsa (see, \textit{e.g.}, \cite[Lm.~6.3]{borvog03} for a weighted tree automaton over a monadic alphabet with this property)\footnote{Weighted tree automata over monadic alphabets and wsa are equivalent, cf., \cite[p.~324]{fulvog09}.} On the other side, there are subclasses of $\T$ for which the determinization problem can be solved positively: the subclass of all wsa over locally finite semirings \cite[p.~293]{kirmae05}, the subclass of all trim unambiguous wsa over the tropical semiring having the twins property \cite[Thm.~12]{moh97}, and the subclass of all wsa over min-semirings having the twins property \cite[Thm.~5]{kirmae05}.
 The same situation is present if $\T$ is the class of all weighted tree automata \cite{berreu82,aleboz87,kui98,esikui03}, and subclasses for the positive solution of the determinization problem were identified in \cite[Cor.
 4.9 and Thm.
 4.24]{borvog03}, \cite[Thm.
 3.17]{fulvog09}, and \cite[Thm.
 5.2]{bucmayvog10}.
 In \cite{allmoh03a,beacarprisak03} results for deciding the twins property of wsa have been shown; we refer to \cite{buefis12} for results on deciding the twins property of weighted tree automata.

-Weighted string automata have been investigated for a number of different weight algebras, e.g., for semirings, lattices \cite{matsalsalyu95} (also cf. \cite{kliyua95,rah09}), valuation monoids \cite{dromei11,dromei12}, and strong bimonoids \cite{drostuvog10,cirdroignvog10}.
+Weighted string automata have been investigated for a number of different weight algebras, \textit{e.g.}, for semirings, lattices \cite{matsalsalyu95} (also cf. \cite{kliyua95,rah09}), valuation monoids \cite{dromei11,dromei12}, and strong bimonoids \cite{drostuvog10,cirdroignvog10}.
 Roughly speaking, strong bimonoids are semirings without the distributivity laws.
-There exist weighted string automata over strong bimonoids such that the initial algebra semantics and the run semantics are different \cite[Ex.~25~and~26]{drostuvog10}.
+There exist wsa over strong bimonoids such that the initial algebra semantics and the run semantics are different \cite[Ex.~25~and~26]{drostuvog10}.
 However, if the strong bimonoid is right distributive, then both semantics coincide \cite[Lm.~4]{drostuvog10}.